Updated April 9th, 2019

 For homes that receive multiple offers, this could be the difference between your offer being accepted, and months of searching for another home.

 In a traditional real estate sale, the seller hires an agent and offers between 4-6% to their agent to sell the home.
 Their agent then offers half of that to the buyer’s agent.

 If the buyer has hired an agent that offers a commission rebate, the agent will give them a portion of the commission offered by the seller’s agent.
 This amount varies based on the agent you select, and can even vary based on how many homes you tour.
-Find a local Clever real estate agent that offers buyer rebates by filling out the form below!
+Find a local Clever Partner agent that offers buyer rebates by filling out the form below!

 Sell or Buy a Home with Clever and Save Thousands!